Marco Antoniotti

 recursive-p

-(case-sensitive-p T
+(case-sensitive-p T)

 &allow-other-keys

-objects depends on the value of
+The behavior for two string objects depends on the value of

-the keyword parameter case-sensitive-p: if non-NIL
+the keyword parameter case-sensitive-p: if non-NIL (the

-default) then the test uses string=
+default) then the test uses string=,

-otherwise string-equal
+otherwise string-equal.

-keys
+&rest keys

-recursive-p &allow-other-keys
+&key recursive-p &allow-other-keys

 The default behavior for two objects a and b of

-is to call EQUALS
+type/class array is to call EQUALS element-wise, as per

-.
+equalp.
 The recursive-p argument is passed

-unmodified in each element-wise call to EQUALS
+unmodified in each element-wise call to EQUALS.

 Example: the following may be an implementation of

-s (modulo "active elements",
+EQUALS on arrays (modulo "active elements",

 fill-pointers and other details).

-&rest
+&rest keys

-keys
+&rest keys

-recursive-p &allow-other-keys
+&key recursive-p &allow-other-keys

-default behaviour for two structure-object
+The EQUALS default behaviour for two structure-objects

 is to fall back on equalp

-Note: an alternative choice would be to fall back on eq
+Note: an alternative choice would be to fall back on eq.

 In this case a Java (or C++) programmer may find the connection